docent-net/maciej.lasyk.info/content/2014-10-22-Isolation.md

 # What about IaaSes? #

-Yes - if you're running [OpenShift](https://openshift.github.io/) (or any other Open:Nebula/Stack/Whatever) then probably you will not care about isolation at all because this will be done for you without your interference.
+Yes - if you're running [OpenShift](https://openshift.github.io/) (or any other
+Open: Nebula / Stack / Whatever) then probably you will not care about isolation at all because this will be done for you without your interference.
 But - seriously?
 Usually people rather use VMs for hosting nodes of IaaSes.

 # Recap? #

-No. Just wrote this after having a failure with LXC containers on Centos7 and no-real-explanation just "have-you-tried-to-turn-it-iff-and-on-again?".
+No. Just wrote this after having a failure with LXC containers on Centos7 and no-real-explanation just "have-you-tried-to-turn-it-off-and-on-again?".

 <center>![Isolation]({filename}/images/isolation.jpg)</center>